-The Raspberry Pi has come a long way from educational device to IoT endpoint.
+The Raspberry Pi has come a long way from an educational device to IoT endpoint.
 Here’s everything you need to know about the world’s favorite little computing device.

 History of the Raspberry Pi

 Before we dive into what the Raspberry Pi is used for today, however, we should take a look back at its inception.
 The Raspberry Pi traces its roots back to a Cambridge laboratory in 2006.
 There, a group of computer scientists concerned with the general lack of understanding students had about computers thought up a way to educate them.
-Thus, the Raspberry Pi was invented, and the Raspberry Pi Foundation formed.
+Thus, the Raspberry Pi was invented, and the Raspberry Pi Foundation was formed.
 Thanks to the Raspberry Pi, schools could inexpensively provide their students with computers.
 Young people now had access to education on computer programming.